gatsbyjs/gatsby/docs/docs/reference/gatsby-cli.md

   On Your Network:  http://192.168.0.212:8000/ // highlight-line
 ```

-**Note**: To access Gatsby on your local machine, use either `http://localhost:8000` or the "On Your Network" URL.
+You can use the "On Your Network" URL to access your site within your network.

 ### `build`